Freeport-McMorRan Mining Contamination Class Action

 With NPR’s leadership, the proposed class action was certified after extensive briefing.
 Not long thereafter, the case settled and provided benefits to the class totaling over $118 million, including both monetary payments and remediation services.

-The class was represented by NPR partners Nelson Roach and Neil Smith and associates Drew Pate.
+The class was represented by NPR partner Neil Smith and associate Drew Pate.